exosite/open-weather-product/README.md

 ##### File content

-Selected file needs to contains valid Lua script and should be structured as a standard Lua modules (http://lua-users.org/wiki/ModulesTutorial).
+Selected file needs to contain valid Lua script and should be structured as standard Lua modules (http://lua-users.org/wiki/ModulesTutorial).

 **Important note:**
 - All variable & function should be tagged as *local*.
 - The trailing *return* statement is required.
 - The module file relative path matters.

-Find more informations regarding modules on the [Murano Scripting Reference](http://docs.exosite.com/articles/working-with-apis/#modules).
+Find more information regarding modules on the [Murano Scripting Reference](http://docs.exosite.com/articles/working-with-apis/#modules).

 **Example: ./modules/src/utils.lua**